Manu88x/Project-Python-sql/README.md

 ## Main Menu Options:

 Once the application is set up and running, you will be presented with the Main Menu.
-Below are the available options and their descriptions:
+Below are the available options and their descriptions(remember use numbers as options):

 ### **Option 1: Add (Customer/Product/Cart)**
 - **Purpose:** Add new entities (customers, products, or cart items) to the database.